Support through the KIT publication fund

 - The submitting / corresponding author is a member of KIT.

-- The maximum article processing charges are 2,000 EUR (including VAT).
+- The maximum article processing charges are 2,000 EUR (excluding VAT).

 - The paper is published in a journal whose entire content is accessible free of charge via the internet immediately after publication ("genuine open access journal").